Grain Price Hedging Basics

 Many techniques are used by producers to reduce risk from production loss.
 These may include adequate size of machinery, rotating crops, diversification of enterprises, planting several different hybrids, crop insurance, and many others.

 Crop producers also have marketing techniques which can reduce the financial risk from changing prices.
 Rising prices generally are financially beneficial to producers and falling prices are generally harmful.
 However, it is never known with certainty whether prices will rise or fall.
 Futures hedging can help establish price either before or after harvest.
-By establishing a price, the producer protects against declines in price, but also generally eliminates any potential gain if price rises.
+By establishing a price, the producer protects against price declines, but also generally eliminates any potential gain if prices rise.
 Thus, through hedging with futures, producers can greatly reduce the financial impact of changing prices.